NeilSWells/IndioFRAM/README.md

 Write functions return true if successful.
 Writes will fail if there is not enough space before the end of the page

-`fram.writeInt(0, 253, 42);` will fail because there is not enough room for the 4 bytes of an Int at address 253
+`fram.writeInt(0, 253, 42);` will return false because there is not enough room for the 4 bytes of an Int at address 253